Does Medical Marijuana Require Proper Storage and Disposal?

 The EPA supports the following standards for disposing of marijuana:

-• The marijuana must be removed from its packaging and made “unusable.”
+- Remove the marijuana from its packaging and make it “unusable.”

 Nevertheless, many producers dispose of marijuana waste in landfills.
 The defense of this, somewhat supported by the USDA, is that the critical aspect of marijuana disposal is the result and not any particular method.
 If the marijuana becomes “unusable” and “unrecognizable,” the technique for accomplishing this result is appropriate.